pvdz/preval/tests/cases/try_escaping/arr_as_computed_prop.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- computed property access of an ident on a non-number feels tricky;
+- (todo) computed property access of an ident on a non-number feels tricky;

 ## Globals